 At Christ Community Church in Nanaimo, BC, they have identified people and families who are not connected through social media/internet and have set up formal relationships that partner those people with someone(s) from the church who have access to online communication and resources.
 The ‘call care team’ passes on key information to those in their care, whether it be the bible passage for the upcoming service, or updates on anything relevant in the church or community, so that everyone has a way of staying connected.

 Christ Community has revamped most of their website in light of the new times we are living in – since most programs are on pause and in order to meet people where they are at.
 What a great idea!

 A “Daily Encouragement” page has been added to their website where they invite people to post stories and/or notes of encouragement (ie. bible verses, words of hope, etc.).
-They have found that there are many people who are posting beautiful things, particularly those they wouldn’t normally see on a Sunday morning or who aren’t actively involved in the life of the church (for a variety of reasons).
-(Submitted by Stefani Unger, Diaconal Coach for BCSE and member of CCC Nanaimo.)
+Many people from their congregation are posting beautiful things.

 Heritage Fellowship CRC (Brampton, ON)

 Making Face Masks*